chinmaya10000/LAMP-Stack/README.md

-# LAMP Setup with WordPress on AWS VPS (Ubuntu 24.04)
+# LEMP-Stack Setup with WordPress on AWS VPS (Ubuntu 24.04)

-This guide provides a step-by-step setup for a LAMP stack (Linux, Nginx, MySQL, PHP) on an Ubuntu 24.04 VPS using AWS.
+This guide provides a step-by-step setup for a LEMP stack (Linux, Nginx, MySQL, PHP) on an Ubuntu 22.04 VPS using AWS.
 It includes WordPress installation, SSL/TLS with Let’s Encrypt, and server optimizations for performance.

 ## Steps